timmo001/homeassistant-integration-goxlr-utility/README.md

 > Not all these features may be possible, but are ideas for the future.

-> Note that I own a GoXLR Mini, so I can only test on that device.

 - Add [logos](https://github.com/GoXLR-on-Linux/goxlr-utility/tree/main/daemon/resources) to the brands repo
 - Binary Sensors - Button Pressed, Slider muted
 - Controls
 - Sensors - Color sensors for the faders and buttons